Colonials In Search of Program-Record Third Straight A-10 Championship Bid

-Colonials Look to Return to A-10 Championship for Second Straight Season
+Newest Additions Look to Help Colonials Reach A-10 Championship for Third Straight Season

 GW vs. Drexel (2.13.2013) photo by: Mitchell Layton

-In addition to Hannaford's success on the lacrosse field, her team has been honored as a NCAA Division I Academic Squad by the Intercollegiate Women's Lacrosse Coaches Association for six straight years.
+In addition to Coach Hannaford's success on the lacrosse field, her team has been honored as an NCAA Division I Academic Squad by the Intercollegiate Women's Lacrosse Coaches Association for six straight years.

-Hannaford is the third head coach in the 10-year history of the GW lacrosse program.
+Coach Hannaford is the third head coach in the 13-year history of the GW lacrosse program and owns a career record of 40-60.
 She came to the District after serving as assistant coach and recruiting coordinator at the College of William and Mary for three seasons.
-The Tribe posted a 21-28 overall record during Hannaford's tenure and advanced to the Colonial Athletic Association semifinals and peaked at No. 13 in the STX/USILA Top 20 national rankings in 2006.
+The Tribe posted a 21-28 overall record during Coach Hannaford's tenure and advanced to the Colonial Athletic Association semifinals, in addition to peaking at No. 13 in the STX/USILA Top 20 national rankings in 2006.

-Prior to her hire at W&M, Hannaford was the Assistant Director of Athletics and women's lacrosse and water polo coach at the Cate School in Carpinteria, CA, for two years.
-While at Cate, Hannaford also was the national tournament coach for the Pacific Regional Lacrosse club.
+Prior to her hire at W&M, Coach Hannaford was the Assistant Director of Athletics and women's lacrosse and water polo coach at the Cate School in Carpinteria, Calif., for two years.
+While at Cate, Coach Hannaford also was the national tournament coach for the Pacific Regional Lacrosse club.

-Hannaford earned her bachelor's degree in Kinesiology from W&M in 2001 and completed her master's in athletic administration/sports management from Indiana University in August 2002.
+Coach Hannaford earned her bachelor's degree in Kinesiology from W&M in 2001 and completed her master's in athletic administration and sports management from Indiana University in August 2002.